 Let’s explore some of the details of the syntax definition for the @let syntax.
 The formal definition of the new syntax is:

-• Followed by the = symbol and zero or more whitespaces.
+@let keyword.= symbol and zero or more whitespaces.; symbol.